-URL Content Filter

-Select one of the URL Content Filter profile settings (created in CSM>> URL Content Filter) for applying with this router.
-Please set at least one profile for choosing in CSM>> URL Content Filter web page first.
+URL Content Filter Select one of the URL Content Filter profile settings (created in set at least one profile for choosing in CSM>> URL Content Filter web page first.
 For troubleshooting needs, you can specify to record information for URL Content Filter by checking the Log box.
-It
+It will be sent to Syslog server.
+Please refer to section Syslog/Mail Alert for more detailed information.